AlexanderMaxRanabel/qrotten/README.md

 # qrotten
-a simple tarball decompressor writte  in v
+a simple tarball decompressor writte  in C